BuilderIO/this-package-uses-fetch/README.md

 - Server: Node v17 or lower

 Therefore, if you fit one of the following scenarios:
-- plan on using the package in a webapp and have data indicating that your users might be on these older browsers
+- plan on using the package in a webapp, and you have data that indicates that your users might be on these older browsers (e.g. by importing your analytics into https://caniuse.com/ciu/import)
-- plan on using the package in a Node.js <= v17 server
+- plan on using the package in a Node.js server that's on v17 or below

 then you might want to keep reading.
-Otherwise, you don't need to do anything.
+Otherwise, you don't need to do anything!

 ## Polyfills